qschwagle/MiniWebServer/README.md

 - [x] Create Configuration File Reader class.
 Functions should be to both read a file and read from string
 - [ ] Add Comments to TOML.
 Make TOML type checking stricter. ( NICE TO HAVE )
+- [x] Have Main try to find and call ConfigFileReader with file.
+Crash otherwise